Public Fund Survey

 Figure C

-The Survey measures two types of retirement system members: actives and annuitants.
+The Survey measures two types of plan members: actives and annuitants.
 Actives are those who currently are working and earning retirement service credits; nearly all actives also make contributions toward the cost of their pension benefit.
 Annuitants are those who receive a regular benefit from a public retirement system.
-Annuitants are predominantly retired members, and those who receive a disability benefit (disabilitants), and survivors (mostly surviving spouses) of deceased retired members.
+Annuitants are predominantly retired members, as well as those who receive a disability benefit (disabilitants), and survivors (mostly surviving spouses) of deceased retired members.

 A low or declining ratio of actives to annuitants is not necessarily problematic for a public pension plan.
 This is because the typical public pension funding model features accumulation, during plan participants’ working years, of assets needed to fund their expected retirement benefits, in anticipation of higher rates of payout as members retire.
 Ideally, a plan will have accumulated the present value of all required assets to fund a retiree’s benefit through the end of their expected life.